 - One spouse misrepresents their religious beliefs and that factor was an essential part of the spouse’s decision to get married

 - A woman fails to advise her spouse at the time of their marriage that she is pregnant by another man

 In most circumstances, annulments apply when there is a very short marriage and when few (if any) assets and debts have been accumulated.
 Since an annulment treats the marriage as though it never existed, no marital property division takes place; however, property division may still occur through general contract law.
 In New Jersey marriage annulment proceedings, the courts have the power to award custody of children born of that relationship and may also award alimony payments.
 If you have questions about annulments, try our New Jersey Annulments FAQs.

 Is an annulment the right solution for your situation?
 Talk to us.
-Schedule a free initial conversation, and let’s discuss your options.
+Schedule an initial conversation, and let’s discuss your options.